testingstories/testingstories/steveDevonport/steve_devonport.md

 The third part of my approach focused on the technologies and tooling for the team and I had assumed the developers would be excited at using shiny new tools, such as: Jenkins, SonarQube, Continuous Delivery, the AWS platform, and so on.
 I wasn't wrong in my assumption they couldn't get enough, they took all the training courses, all of them completed at least 2 levels of the AWS certification path.
 All that was missing was how they could create and make use of a Jenkins pipeline and that's where I could step in to help both with the design and initial implementation.

 Over the next 6 months I presented multiple workshops covering topics such as: Agile 101, What is Scrum anyway, delivering small pieces of value.
 Additionally I introduced techniques such as scenario example mapping and story pointing, and so on.
 I also did a lot of work on breaking down the "It's not my job to write the tests" mindset that was firmly embedded in the team, to help achieve this I introduced the team to the notion of working through the User story and creating Acceptance Criteria using the Gherkin format, we practiced this on a different basis.
 At no point during these exercies/sessions did I mention the words test coverage, cucumber, or even exploratory.

+Initially I was met with a 'wall of silence' during the workshops, and this did frustrate me, however litle by little people started to engage and once they did it became easier for all of us to have open and honest discussions.
+As a team we talked about this 'wall of silence' and it was because the team didn't know or trust me, which is perfectly understable.

 We get back on track and start to deliver features/changes into production every 2 weeks - at this point we're not ready to deliver customer focused value, but I'm not bothered I need a rest!